shays10/jvmworkshop/README.md

 Below you will find a list of sample apps.
 Simple, yet misbehaving apps.

 ### "The Lightweight Contact Retriever"

-"The Lightweight Contact Retriever" application allows you to get any contact you'd like, and fast!
+The Lightweight Contact Retriever application allows you to get any contact you'd like, and fast!
 It introduces a revolutionary cache mechanism that will save you plenty of time and network latency.
 When a contact request arrives, if the contact is already in the cache we will extract it from there.
 Otherwise, we'll call our remote and slow DB, cache the contact and return it.